 Many of our successful Missional Reach Grant recipients report that their projects continue to thrive.
-Indeed, some projects have the potential reach beyond the achievement of their first iteration, and become mature, stable points of contact for the un-churched and de-churched with our traditional churches.
-These ideas, first launched with seed money from Reach Grants, may need some more funding to reach full, self-sustaining maturity.
+Some projects have the potential to reach beyond the achievement of their first iteration and become mature, stable points of contact for the un-churched and de-churched with our traditional churches.
+These ideas, first launched with seed money from Reach Grants, may need more funding to reach full, self-sustaining maturity.

-You may apply to the Reach Grant Panel for a Stretch Grant if:
+You can apply to the Reach Grant Panel for a Stretch Grant if:

-- You have submitted a Reach Grant report to the Volunteer Coordinator summing up what worked, what didn’t, what you learned and what you might recommend to others to who wish to study your original Reach Grant model.
+- You’ve submitted a Reach Grant report to the Volunteer Coordinator summing up what worked, what didn’t, what you learned and what you might recommend to others who wish to study your original Reach Grant model.

-- You have demonstrated that your goals (initial or recalibrated in the face of the need to be flexible) have been achieved i.e.: Christ-centred community has been formed reaching the de-churched or un-churched.
+- You’ve demonstrated that your goals (initial or recalibrated in the face of the need to be flexible) have been achieved, i.e.: Christ-centred community has been formed reaching the de-churched or un-churched.

-- You are in full compliance with all Diocesan policies and financial requirements.
+- You’re in full compliance with all diocesan policies and financial requirements.

-This is a paper review process conducted by the Reach Grant Panel.
-So, no pitch is required.
-There maybe follow-up questions which will be emailed to you after the Panel meets to discuss your application.
+This is a paper review process conducted by the Reach Grant Panel, which means no pitch is required.
+If the panel has follow-up questions, we’ll email them to you after the panel meets to discuss your application.

-Much like Reach Grants, you should satisfy this check list in a 3-page narrative application:
+Much like Reach Grants, you should satisfy this check list in a three-page narrative application:

-- We have described our project and explained why we think we must go to the next level.
+- We have described our project and explained why we think we need to go to the next level.

 - We have outlined our plan for how we will address the needs and/or opportunities we have identified.